 This highlights itinerary takes you to all the essential sights – including the iconic Three Sisters, Scenic World and the beautiful Leura Cascades – and also allows time for you to discover a few hidden treasures.
-To make the most of your day, we recommend getting to Katoomba early in time to catch one of our first buses at 9:00am (Scenic World Shuttle), or 9:45am.
+To make the most of your day, we recommend getting to Katoomba early in time to catch one of our first buses at 9:15am, or 9:45am.

 Best to have a full day

 - Echo Point and the Three Sisters

 - Pool of Siloam and Lyrebird Dell

 - Leura Village